Name

 plugin file path

-Specify an external module to use for authentication and access control.
-This allows custom username/password and access control functions to be created.
+Specify an external module to use for authentication, access control, and other features.
+This allows custom username/password and access control functions to be created and other behaviour to be modified.

 Can be specified multiple times to load multiple plugins.
 The plugins will be processed in the order that they are specified.

-If password_file, or acl_file are used in the config file alongsize plugin, the plugin checks will run after the built in checks.
+If password_file, or acl_file are used in the config file alongsize plugin, the plugin checks will run before the built in checks.

 Not currently reloaded on reload signal.